markawil/NavigationRoutingApp/README.md

-My attempt at recreating James from codejames.au's nav routing app in SwiftUI.
+My attempt at recreating the app from codejames.au's nav routing app in SwiftUI.

 Original video here: